DIYbiosphere/sphere/docs/tutorials/write-entries/edit/edit-tabs-nav.md

- The steps to edit an entry to the database differ depending on your [access permisions][permissions] to the repository: follow the following steps respectively if you are a contributor (not a member), a member, or a member of a team.
+ The steps to edit an entry to the library differ depending on your [access permisions][permissions] to the repository: follow the following steps respectively if you are a contributor (not a member), a member, or a member of a team.

 <ul class="nav nav-tabs">